 Global Tax Treaty Commentaries (GTTC)

 The IBFD Global Tax Treaty Commentaries (GTTC) is the authoritative source for analysis and interpretation of tax treaty practices across the globe.
 This peer-reviewed, cutting-edge publication is authored by world-class academics and tax practitioners, providing both an academic and everyday approach to treaty policies.

 GTTC Model Articles and Issues:

 As theory and practice do not always coincide, this publication covers commentary not only on the model conventions but also on the most important variations, as well as diverging national tax treaty policies.
 The commentaries are based on the perspectives of internationally renowned experts on each article.
-The collection gives a complete picture of the realities of everyday international tax treaty practice and reflects the impact of recent instruments such as the MLI, tax information exchange agreements (TIEAs) and the MMAA treaty.
+The collection gives a complete picture of the realities of everyday international tax treaty practice and reflects the impact of recent instruments such as the MLI, TIEAs and the MMAA treaty.

 GTTC Country Policy and Practice:

 GTTC Country Policy and Practice reveals the hidden pattern in the tax treaty policy of a country and the main deviations from the OECD Model, UN Model and/or national tax treaty model in its policy and practice.
 It now covers 20 countries, and more are to follow from all continents.
 GTTC Country Policy and Practice is deeply linked to GTTC Model Articles and Issues, matching an analysis of each model article in general with the country perspective.
 The chapters are highly standardized, enabling search and comparison per article per country.
 The publication is suitable for tax professionals from the corporate and advisory sectors, as well as for governments, universities, and the judiciary.